When children aren’t into sport

 If you think a particular sport is beyond your child’s ability just now, you could encourage him to try out other sports or activities he might be interested in – for example, bike riding, swimming, dancing, cricket or soccer.

-A strong competitive environment or pressure to perform could put your child off.
+A very competitive environment or pressure to perform could put your child off.

 Fear of failing